 Hang It in Your Home

-Many people pick out their diamond painting project with a specific display space in mind — maybe the living room or bedroom.
+Many people select their diamond painting project with a specific display space in mind — maybe the living room or bedroom.
 Hanging your work in your home is one of the best ways to show off your talents and fill up any blank wall space you may have.
 If you don’t know where to hang your paintings, you can consider creating a diamond painting portfolio to hold all of your finished projects in one place.
-Learn how to frame a diamond painting so you can properly display your artwork in your home.
+Learn how to frame a diamond painting so you can display your artwork to its best advantage in your home.
+There are lots of options!

 Whether you’ve been doing diamond painting for years or this is your first time purchasing a diamond art kit, we hope you find the experience rewarding and fun.
 Before you get started on your next project, check your canvas for wrinkles or bubbles and try using these tips to keep your canvas smooth and flat, creating a beautiful masterpiece in the end.
 You can shop our collection of diamond art kits to find the perfect theme for your next project and display it in your home or give it as a gift.